Bihar: Politics

 By 2004, The Economist magazine said that "Bihar [had] become a byword for the worst of India, of widespread and inescapable poverty, of corrupt politicians indistinguishable from mafia-dons they patronise, caste-ridden social order that has retained the worst feudal cruelties".
 In 2005, the World Bank believed that issues faced by the state were "enormous" because of "persistent poverty, complex social stratification, unsatisfactory infrastructure and weak governance".

 As of 2023, there are two main political formations: the National Democratic Alliance (NDA) which comprises Bharatiya Janata Party (BJP), Rashtriya Lok Janshakti Party (RLJP); and the United Progressive Alliance (UPA) between Rashtriya Janata Dal (RJD), Hindustani Awam Morcha, Rashtriya Lok Samta Party, Janata Dal (United) (JDU) and Indian National Congress (INC).
 There are many other political formations.
 The Communist Party of India had a strong presence in Bihar at one time, which has since weakened.
 The Communist Party of India (Marxist) CPI(M) and CPM and All India Forward Bloc (AIFB) have a minor presence, along with the other extreme leftist parties.

 Nitish Kumar has been chief minister of Bihar for 13 years between 2005 and 2020.
 In contrast to prior governments, which emphasised divisions of caste and religion, his political platform was based on economic development, reduction of crime and corruption, and greater social equality.
 Since 2010, the government confiscated the properties of corrupt officials and redeveloped them into school buildings.
 They also introduced the Bihar Special Court Act to curb crime.
 It also legislated a two-hour lunch break on Fridays, to enable Muslim employees to pray and thereby reduce absenteeism.
 The government has prohibited the sale and consumption of alcohol in the state since March 2016, which has been linked to a drop in tourism and a rise in substance abuse.

+On 14 April 2026, in a significant political shift Nitish Kumar resigned as the chief minister and was replaced by his deputy Samrat Chaudhary, who became the first chief minister of Bihar belonging to the BJP.

+Chaudhary took several steps to strengthen the administration and maintain law and order in the state.
+He brought administrative changes like online registration of property for the elderly people for hassle free experience in the sale and purchase of land.
+This aimed to remove multiple lawsuits related to land pending in the courts of Bihar.
+Chaudhary also took stringent measures by giving free hand to police to act against the culprits.
+This, however, was criticised for promoting encounter culture in the state.
+He also launched scheme to elevate the infrastructure of government schools to the level of private schools and proposed to regulate the exorbitant fees charged by private schools for making education accessible to all.